-Well, let’s not forget how immunization plays the role of a strong fighter in fighting against any foreign body from entering into the body of normal person.
-Now, let’s put some lime light on maternal body and how this immunization plays vital role in during pregnancy.
+Well, let’s not forget how immunization plays the role of a strong fighter in fighting against any foreign body from entering into the body of a normal person.
+Now, let’s put some limelight on the maternal body and how this immunization plays a vital role during pregnancy.

-We have been taught since our childhood how health and hygiene play an important role in our life.
-Health and Hygiene both go hand in hand in order to strengthen our body to battle against any type of disease and save us from ill health.
-It’s greatly said, “Health is Wealth”, i.e. If Wealth is lost, nothing is lost, but if health is lost everything is lost.
+We have been learning since our childhood how health and hygiene play an important role in our life.
+Health and Hygiene both go hand in hand.
+In order to strengthen our body to battle against any type of disease and save us from ill-health.
+It is commonly said, “Health is Wealth.
 So, keeping health in mind we should always be particular and observant to stay immunized especially during pregnancy.

 The Infectious Diseases Society of America and the American College of Obstetricians and Gynecologists have together published general guidelines for immunization of pregnant women.

 Maternal Tdap vaccination ensures in protecting infants.
-It is recommended to take between 27 and 36 weeks of gestation.
+Doctors recommend to take between 27 and 36 weeks of gestation.

-Flu vaccination during pregnancy is safe and this vaccine ensures in protecting babies from complications of getting infected with flu for several months after birth.
+Flu vaccination during pregnancy is safe.
+This helps protect babies from flu-related complications for several months after birth.

 COVID-19 infection during pregnancy may result in rapid deterioration of health of pregnant women and could also affect the fetus.
 Experts are of the view that the benefits of vaccination to the pregnant women outweigh its potential risks.
-Based on the recommendations from National Technical Advisory Group on Immunization (NTAGI), MoHFW has approved vaccination of pregnant women against COVID-19 with the condition that the pregnant women may be informed about the risks of exposure to COVID-19 infection along with the risks and benefits associated with the COVID-19 vaccines available in the country.
+MoHFW has approved COVID-19 vaccination for pregnant women, following NTAGI recommendations, with the condition of informed consent regarding risks and benefits..
 Based on the information provided, a pregnant woman will have the choice to take the vaccination.

 Approved COVID-19 vaccines in pregnancy in India are Covaxin and Covishield.
 Other vaccines administered in other countries are Pfizer (Biotech) and Moderna.

 Some women may need other vaccines before, during, or after they become pregnant.
-For example, if a pregnant woman works in a lab or is traveling to a country where she may be exposed to meningococcal disease, her doctor or healthcare professional may recommend meningococcal vaccination.
+Eg. If a pregnant woman works in a lab or travels to a high-risk country, her doctor may recommend meningococcal vaccination.

-Some vaccines, especially live vaccines, should not be given to pregnant women because they may be harmful to the baby.
-Keep in mind that vaccine recommendations for pregnant women are developed with the highest safety concerns for both mothers and babies.
+Pregnant women should not receive certain vaccines, particularly live vaccines, as they may harm the baby..
+Keep in mind that vaccine recommendations for pregnant women are developed keeping in mind highest safety concerns.